jcraane/gpt-mentor-plugin/README.md

 - Select one or multiple elements and use the backspace or context menu to delete items from the history
 - Rename history items with the context menu or Shift+F6

+Right-click on a file in the tree view to add the contents of the file to the chat window.<br><br>

+Select Commits in the VCS log and use right-click -> Add Commits To Prompt to send the commit messages to the chat window.<br><br>

 To start using it create an account and API key at: https://platform.openai.com/account/api-keys

 After you have created an API key you can add it in the settings of the plugin.